bioc/curatedAdipoRNA/README.md

 # Installation

-The source code of the pacakge is hosted on GitHub and can be installed using `devtools`.
+The source code of the package is hosted on GitHub and can be installed using `devtools`.

 ```r
 # install package from github